jsenv/importmap-node-module/readme.md

 })
 ```

-### extensionlessAutomapping
+### manualImportMap

-_extensionlessAutomapping_ parameter is a boolean controlling if mappings are generated for import(s) without extension found in your js files.
-Should be combined with _magicExtensions_ as shown in the code below.
+_manualImportMapp_ parameter is an importMap object.
+Mappings declared in this parameter are added to mappings generated for node resolution.
+This can be used to provide additional mappings and/or override node mappings.
+This parameter is optional and by default it's an empty object.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"